Codeception/codeception.github.com/docs/05-FunctionalTests.markdown

 There are some requirements for modules:

-* It should be easy to configure
+* It should be easy to configure.
 * It should contain proper documentation.
 * It should extend basic operations by using framework internals.
 * It's preferred that it be able to print additional debug information.